akhmed0606/magic-match/README.md

 ## magic-match

-> Magic Match is a fun game where you have to match all Roman flipping tiles to win
+> Magic Match is a fun game where you have to match all Roman flipping tiles to win.

 > This game is about testing your short term memory skills.